eagle-io/docs/source/reference/historic/jts.rst

 Data
 ~~~~~~~~~~~~

 The data attribute contains an array of records.
-Each record contains a 'ts' :ref:`ISO8601<time-format-iso8601>` timestamp and an 'f' fields object which can contain value and quality data for 1 or more columns (using column index as key).
+Each record contains a 'ts' :ref:`ISO8601<time-format-iso8601>` timestamp and an 'f' fields object which can contain value and quality data for one or more columns (using column index as key).

 .. table::
     :class: table-fluid